 Under Section 228(1), The Municipal Act makes it mandatory that a municipality appoint a Clerk whose main responsibilities are as follows:

-without note of comment, all resolutions, decisions and other proceedings of
+- to record, without note of comment, all resolutions, decisions and other proceedings of the council;

-c) to keep the originals or copies of all by-laws and of all minutes of the proceedings of council;
+- to keep the originals or copies of all by-laws and of all minutes of the proceedings of council

 Duties of the Chief Administrative Officer (CAO)